wazuh/wazuh-qa/docs/index.md

     -  **[integration](tests/integration/integration)**: integration tests of the different daemons/components.
     -  **[system](tests/integration/system)**: system tests of Wazuh.
 - **[docs](link/to/docs)**: contains the technical documentation about the code and documentation about the tests.

+## Builds docs locally

+To build Wazuh QA documentation simply clone this repository and run `/provision_documentation.sh` script on `docs` folder.

+The docs should be available on localhost: `http://localhost:8080`